 September 11 - Terrorist group, al-Qaeda, executes a series of coordinated suicide attacks upon the United States utilizing 4 commercial airplanes.
-About 3000 people were killed.
+2,996 people were killed and more than 6,000 others were wounded during the attacks.

-October - Ronald R. Davenport (BS Bus1958) and Judith L. Davenport (BS MED Tec 1961), founders of the Sheridan Broadcasting Corporation, pledge \$3 million to the University.
+October - Ronald R. Davenport (BS Bus1958) and Judith L. Davenport (BS MED Tec 1961), founders of the Sheridan Broadcasting Corporation, pledge \$3 million to the university.